What if I told you that you could earn money just by sharing a link?

 However, the basic functioning of an affiliate program is as follows:

-1. You promote a product of other brands on your blog, website, or social media.
-Let’s say, X
+- You promote a product of other brands on your blog, website, or social media.
+Let’s say X.

-2. Now someone clicks your unique affiliate link
+- Now someone clicks your unique affiliate link.

 1. Sellers

 The creators of the products or services are known as sellers or merchants.
 They are responsible for paying affiliate commissions on purchases.
-Anybody willing and able to pay for sales via affiliates can be a seller, whether individuals or significant businesses like Mamaearth, which produces skincare products.
+Anybody willing and able to pay for sales via affiliates can be a seller, whether individuals or significant businesses like Amazon or Flipkart, which are big e-commerce giants.

 2. Affiliates